layershift/kb-layershift/pages/02.cloud-vps/04.plesk/10.getting-started-with-plesk-dashboard/docs.en.md

 ![Getting%20Started%20with%20Plesk%20Dashboard-1](Getting%20Started%20with%20Plesk%20Dashboard-1.png "Getting%20Started%20with%20Plesk%20Dashboard-1")

-Simply complete the form with your administrative/user credentials and click **Log In**:
+Simply enter your administrative/user credentials and click **Log In**:

 !
 The default username is: admin and the default password is emailed to you when your VPS is created.